axone-protocol/axoned/README.md

 > Don't hesitate to ask if you are having trouble setting up your project repository, creating your first branch or
 > configuring your development environment.
 Mentors are here to help!

+## Community

+The [**OKP4 Discord Server**](https://discord.gg/GHNZh4SaJ3) is our primary chat channel for the open-source community, software developers and node operators.

+Please reach out to us and say hi, we're happy to help there.

 [Cosmos SDK]: https://v1.cosmos.network/sdk
 [Docker]: https://www.docker.com/
 [Go]: https://go.dev